lakshayanand96/ANN_Implementatiion/README.md

 # ANN_Implementation
-I have mnist inbuilt dataset for this implementation
+I have used mnist dataset for this implementation